omega12345/RefactorAgda/README.md

 cabal install --enable-tests

 The makefile contains instructions for compiling the Agda files.
 To execute it, you will need Agda 2.5.4.
-It will end with an error "Could not find module ‘Control.Monad.Combinators.Expr’", but that's okay.
+It will end with an error in a Haskell module, but that's okay.

 <h1>RefactorAgda</h1>